lostcolony/damocles/README.md

     - has make
     - has sudo permissions for running the above for whatever user you run Damocles as.

-  - Erlang installed and on your path (tested on R17; but no use of R17 features means it can likely run on earlier versions).
+  - Erlang installed and on your path (tested on R17; but no use of R17 features means it can likely run on earlier versions with minimal tweaking.
+Specs do rely on some R17 stuff).

 ## Installation
 If using Damocles from an Erlang application, you can just add it to your test dependencies.